codecentric/habitcentric/infrastructure/istio/README.md

 ## Route to telemetry and habitcentric services

 Istio secures traffic entering the service mesh using load balanced ingress gateways.
-To access Istio enabled services inside the mesh you must configure ingress route rules using Istio's `Gateway` and `VirtualService` resource.
+To access Istio enabled services inside the mesh you must configure ingress route rules using Istio's `Gateway` and `VirtualService` resources.

 ### Telemetry services